Who's Behind Listverse?

 Police and investigators gathered a lot of evidence that appeared to prove that he was the killer.
 Allen’s former friend, Don Cheney, reported to police that Allen had wanted to call himself “Zodiac” and kill couples at random.

-The police made Allen take handwriting tests, but his handwriting did not match what was on the Zodiac letters.
+The police made Allen take handwriting tests, but his handwriting did not match the Zodiac letters.
 Police found a Zodiac watch that Arthur wore and a bloody knife that he claimed to kill chickens with.
 They also discovered a Royal typewriter in Allen’s home that was like the one used to type up the confession letter in the Bates murder.

 Later, Michael Mageau, a victim who survived one of the Zodiac Killer’s attacks, identified Allen as the killer in another murder.
 One month later, police found Allen dead on the floor of his home.